m3db/m3/docs/how_to/cluster_hard_way.md

 There are three ‘role types’ for a m3db deployment -

-- m3coordinator: m3coordinator serves to coordinate reads and writes across all hosts in the cluster.
+- Coordinator: `m3coordinator` serves to coordinate reads and writes across all hosts in the cluster.
 It’s a lightweight process, and does not store any data.
 This role would typically be run alongside a Prometheus instance, or be baked into a collector agent.

 - Storage Node: `m3dbnode` processes running on these hosts are the workhorses of the database, they store data; and serve reads and writes.